Fire Safety and Prevention 181

 - Types of Portable Fire Extinguishers

-- Describe the basic elements of fire safety.
+- Describe the main dangers of workplace fires.

 - Describe portable fire extinguishers.

-- Identify the main types of portable fire extinguishers.
+- Describe common types of portable fire extinguishers.

-- Explain the steps for using a portable fire extinguisher.
+- Explain how to use a portable fire extinguisher.

 An audible or visual device that signals occupants to danger.
 Alarm systems imply an emergency procedure should be carried out.